jetta18/ArctosGuiPython/README.md

 ```

 4. Initialize the Robot:
-   - On "Home" page click control
+   - On "Home" page click "control"
    - Click "Initialize Robot" button
    - Wait for the connection confirmation
    - The 3D visualization will appear when ready